YezhangLiu/practice/README.md

 ## What will happen if "Rules" are not followed:
 - For a major assignment, then after the first time we will let Sanat know who isn't being responsible.
 - If unresponsive for 3 times for general communication, then we let Sanat know, and he will dock points accordingly.
 - Regardless, the rest of the group will know what you did and didn't do.
 Please stay on top of things!
-sign - Yezhang Liu
+Signed - Yezhang Liu